Vectorworks/developer-scripting/Function Reference/Functions/SetFillFore.md

 |color|LONGINT|RGB color value.|

 ## Remarks
-[[User:CBM-c-|_c_]] 2015.05.19: This Procedure will also accept a single INTEGER Color Palette Index value in lieu of three LONGINT RGB values for the COLOR parameter.
+\_c\_ 2015.05.19: This Procedure will also accept a single INTEGER Color Palette Index value in lieu of three LONGINT RGB values for the COLOR parameter.
 The Color index can be obtained with [RGBToColorIndex](RGBToColorIndex.md).
 See remarks under [SetPenFore](SetPenFore.md) for more infos.
 On Vectorlab there is a list of all color routines accepting multiple variable type, see: [http://www.vectorlab.info/index.php?title=Index_pitfalls#Colors Color Index].

 ; Warning: SetFillBack, SetFillFore will remove the "ByClass" attribute of the PEN as well.
 Remember to parse for it and restore it.